youssef1234-code/another-compile-l/README.md

 ### Disclaimer
 This project is for educational purposes as part of the Advanced Computer Lab course at GUC.
 It is not intended for commercial use without proper licensing and compliance checks.

-For questions about licensing, contact: [your-email@guc.edu.eg]
+For questions about licensing, contact: [youssef.elkhodary@student.guc.edu.eg]

 ---